The House of the Hidden light is a paperback of 99 + xxviii pages.

 Edited by R.A.
 Gilbert

-But now, ninety-nine years after its initial printing in an edition of only three copies, The House of the Hidden Light is published with an explanatory introduction and fully annotated text.
-At last, renowned Waite scholar R.A.
+Now, The House of the Hidden Light is published with an explanatory introduction and fully annotated text.
+Renowned Waite scholar R.A.
 Gilbert provides us with the key to The House of the Hidden Light, hitherto concealed in the everyday lives of the two authors themselves.
 In his authoritative Introduction, Gilbert reveals the book to be a coded record of Machen and Waite’s nocturnal adventures around London.
 It may not be the great magical text that some had hoped for, but R.A.
 Gilbert’s meticulous research serves to illuminate an important period in the lives of two influential literary figures.